ENDOVAC™ – a pioneering endoscopic surgical device

 ENDOVAC™ was invented by a team led by Mr Andrew Hindmarsh, Consultant Oesophagogastric Surgeon at Cambridge University Hospitals NHS Foundation Trust and including researchers based at the University of Cambridge.

-In 2019, HEE’s technology development partner Medovate secured the exclusive rights to develop, manufacture and sell this ground-breaking surgical innovation.
+In 2019, HTE’s technology development partner Medovate secured the exclusive rights to develop, manufacture and sell this ground-breaking surgical innovation.
 Medovate’s role will now be to attain regulatory approval and clinical evaluation, with a view to market launch thereafter.